ibm-cloud-docs/citrix-netscaler-vpx/about-citrix-netscaler-vpx.md

   * Token
   * LRTM

-* SSL acceleration / SSL fffload
+* SSL acceleration / SSL offload
 * GSLB (Global Server Load Balancing)
   * Uses the DNS infrastructure to connect the client to the best data center
   * Monitors the load and availability of the data centers to select the best connection choices